esl/MongooseIM/doc/advanced-configuration/Modules.md

 * **Syntax:** positive integer
 * **Example:** `iqdisc.workers = 50`

-Their semantics works as follow:
+Their semantics works as follows:

 * `no_queue` registers a new IQ handler, which will be called in the context of the process serving the connection on which the IQ arrives.